scott-fryxell/scott-fryxell.github.io/content/articles/same.md

 I have been loyal to Apple since my first purchase, a classic II, to use with Opcode's Studio Vision, it was a requirement for the class about computer music I was taking at Diablo Valley College in Pleasant Hill.
 I fell in love with Opcode.
 It was heaven with my Korg M1.
 A personal universe opened up before me.
 A place all my own.
 I could make something here; all broken on my own.

-When OSX came out I was heavy into emacs; working at Covalent and surrounded by Unix masters.
+When OSX came out I was heavy into Emacs; working at Covalent and surrounded by Unix masters.
 I had a mac running Apple's Unix within a week of it's release.
 Damn the torpedos.
-Its that the input boxes worked with emacs key bindings, that I could navigate natively just like I do when I code, a subtle attention to detail; an artistic promise to do excellence.
+Its that the input boxes worked with Emacs key bindings, that I could navigate natively just like I do when I code, a subtle attention to detail; an artistic promise to do excellence.
 I was in reliable hands; Apple was gonna do Unix right.

 Droping PWA support in Europe means I am no longer welcome in Apple's ecosystem.
 That the web is a privelage.
 And you and I over here in 'merica had better be good boys or we're next.